 Guyan Porter is an artist working in sculpture, painting and installation.
 Born in Aberdeen, Scotland, in 1971, he set up his first studio in Glasgow in 1994, organising, exhibiting in and curating artist led projects and multi media arts events.
-Now based in Sussex, England, his work has been shown in Turkey, Scotland, England, Northern Ireland, Norway, Sri Lanka, Italy, Russia, France and Belgium.
+Now based in Normandie, France and Sussex, England, his work has been shown in Turkey, Scotland, England, Northern Ireland, Norway, Sri Lanka, Italy, Russia, France and Belgium.

-His work has won prestigious awards and has been commissioned internationally by high profile organisations.
-Showing work in non arts spaces he has also worked with major institutions throughout the world such as Tate Modern, The Hunterian Museum and The Royal Academy of the Arts.
+His work has won awards and has been commissioned internationally by high profile organisations.
+Showing work in non arts spaces he has also worked with institutions such as Tate Modern, The Hunterian Museum and The Royal Academy of the Arts.